Karnaj/sttfa_geocoq_euclid/README.md

 | Open Theory   | 854 Mib                |
 | PVS           | 191 Mib                |

-There is no comparison with the size to the size of the [proofs of GeoCoq](https://github.com/GeoCoq/GeoCoq/tree/master/Elements/OriginalProofs).
+There is no comparison with the size of the
+[proofs of GeoCoq](https://github.com/GeoCoq/GeoCoq/tree/master/Elements/OriginalProofs).
 Indeed, the code of the original proofs uses Coq tactics while the translations only consists of proof terms, so